StevenBlack/k7waterfront/topic/2012PreserveOurWrecksAnnualGeneralMeeting.md

 <p>In this Bicentennial year of the War of 1812, we really hope to gain the support of divers who live in, dive, or simply visit Kingston.</p>
 </div>

-The ''Preserve Our Wrecks AGM'' will take place on ''Saturday, March 24th'' at the Canadian Legion Branch 631 at [[http://g.co/maps/smvmu 4045 Bath Road]].
+The **Preserve Our Wrecks AGM** will take place on **Saturday, March 24th** at the Canadian Legion Branch 631 at [[http://g.co/maps/smvmu 4045 Bath Road]].
 Breakfast will be served from 9:30 am and the AGM will commence at 11:00 am.

 This is a great way to learn about our work and to listen to a talk by celebrated Kingston author and historian [[http://www.davidmore.ca/author.html David More]].
 David More will cover issues relating to the War of 1812 and earlier Anglo-French conflicts.